-With less travel happening this summer, homeowners enjoying a staycation may be looking to improve their surroundings.
+With less travel happening again this summer, homeowners enjoying a staycation may be looking to improve their surroundings.
 Many may be contemplating home improvement projects that will provide a bigger return on their investment.
 When tapping into the equity in your home with a Home Equity Loan or a Home Equity Line of Credit (HELOC), you want to know that your money is being well spent.
 Getting the best return on your home improvement dollars should be a primary goal.
 You will not only improve your living space, but you may also increase the value of your home.

 6 Home Improvement Projects with a Big Return